DavorMar/rustautogui/README.md

 ## Segmented vs FFT matching

+This info does not include OpenCL in comparison.
+More info about it below.

 It is hard to give a 100% correct answer when to use which algorithm.
 FFT algorithm is mostly consistent, with no big variances in speed.
 Segmented on other hand can heavily vary and speed can be up to 10x faster than FFT, but also slower by factor of up to thousands.
-The best method would be for users to test both methods and determine when to use which method.
+The best would be for users to test both methods and determine when to use which method.
 A general advice can be: Use segmented on smaller template images and when template is less visually complex (visual complexity is randomness of pixels in an image, for instance an image that is half white vs half black vs random noise image).
 FFT would probably be better when comparing large template images on a large region, but also when template size approaches image region size.